Follow us on social media for updates and stories:

 Inspired by efforts to create dialogue on other college campuses, faculty from many points of view have volunteered to host as neutral facilitators of discussion, working from guidelines developed by the Trust Collaboratory, or to simply be present for one-on-one or small-group conversation at the tables.
 The forms these conversations will take may vary, as befits experiment—there may be one host or several, with groups from 2 to 10 or so.
 The tables are for Columbia students, faculty and staff only and may not be commandeered by any one point of view.
 Food will be provided, since breaking bread together is a positive way to find space for people to connect.
 Everyone is welcome to join these conversations.
 Look for Listening Tables in different spots around the Morningside campus; they will be recognizable by their purple tablecloths.

-Schedule Spring 2025
+Table Schedule Fall 2025

 Previous Events